bitrise-io/devcenter/_articles/en/troubleshooting/enabling-bitrise-support-user.md

     weight: 6

 ---
+If you're stuck with a problem, go to our [Support Center](https://bitrise.zendesk.com/hc/en-us) page and see what helps you the most: you can browse our Documentation, check out our Knowledge Base or our community pages to find solutions for specific issues.
+You can also contact our Support team by clicking the Submit a Request button.

-If you need quick tech support from us, our onsite chat support can look into your project and fix your technical issues in the most efficient way!
-All you have to do is enable **Bitrise Support User** so that we have access to your project, specifically your workflow, build log, app settings or your yml.
+In this article we describe how you can enable the **Bitrise Support User** so that our Support team can have access to your project, specifically your workflow, build log, app settings or your yml.

 {% include video.html embed_url="https://www.youtube.com/embed/VcgVDZekcHg" %}